apache/incubator-weex/doc/source/guide/tools/toolkit.md

 ![weex-commands](https://img.alicdn.com/tfs/TB1NBhdQXXXXXXzXFXXXXXXXXXX-712-343.png)

-if you have never installed node.js, you should go [node.js official site]( https://nodejs.org/en/) to download and install it.
+if you have never installed node.js, you should go [node.js.org]( https://nodejs.org/en/) to download and install it.
 * node engine version >= 6.
 You can try [n](https://github.com/tj/n) to manage your node versions* If you meet some errors when installing like `permission error`, please go [weex-toolkit issues](https://github.com/weexteam/weex-toolkit/issues) to find some solution or have a discuss with us.